beyondstorage/specs/rfcs/0-add-object-mode-check-for-operations.md

 So I propose that we should add mode check in specific operation, return `ObjectModeInvalidError` if mode not meet, and the check should be generated.

-In this way, we can ensure the `*Object` input must meet the operation.
+In this way, we can ensure the `*Object` input must meet the operation, and service do not need to care about the check in specific operation.

 ## Rationale